frequency-chain/docs/pages/Networks/Collator.md

 2. **The Controller Account Key** (Sometimes referred to as the `Account ID`)

    - Account used to control the Collator
-   - When an invulnerable Collator, should be set as one of the "invulnerable keys"
+   - For an invulnerable Collator, this is the key that must be set by governance as "invulnerable".

 3. **The Invulnerable Address Key**